-I love The Honest Guys on Youtube.
-I have been meditating for eight years now and still do their meditations on most weeks.
+I used to love The Honest Guys on Youtube.
+I have been meditating for 10 years now and still do their meditations sometimes, or I just sit in silence.

 If you prefer unguided meditation, find a quiet spot you won’t be interrupted, sit on a chair with your feet on the ground, take a few deep cleansing breaths, and then focus on relaxing every part of your body, starting at the feet and end at the top of your head.
 If thoughts pop into your mind, just observe and try not to judge or be involved in the thoughts, as that’s all they are, just thoughts and not reality.

 Sounds crazy, but the whole time I had anxiety and all the different therapies I tried, no one ever mentioned the importance of breathing!

 When you have an anxiety attack coming on (I used to have up to 20 a day at my worst), without realising, you hold your breath.
 When you hold your breath, your heart beats faster, you feel dizzy, you burn up and break out in a sweat.